Xunny/Invoke-Phant0m/README.md

 3. Monitor 1 Servicename with all threads
 <br />args = "Servicename"

-NOTE: threadname is already wildcarded before and after the given threadname
+NOTE: the threadname is already wildcarded before and after the given threadname

 OUTPUT: JSON